Redox Reactions in Living Systems

 In this specific reaction, the glucose molecules are oxidized while the oxygen molecules are reduced.
 To maximize the production of ATP, energy from the structure of the glucose molecules must be released slowly and so what occurs in the cell is a series of breakdown reactions instead of a one-step complete breakdown.
 The amount of energy that can be harvested during cellular respiration is only equivalent to 39% of the energy stored in a glucose molecule.
 This is equivalent to about 36 or 38 molecules of ATP.

 In cellular respiration, each step is catalyzed by a specific enzyme.
 Enzymes that are useful in cellular respiration work with the redox co-enzyme NAD+.
-The NAD+ serves as the electron acceptor during cellular respiration.
+NAD+ serves as the electron acceptor during cellular respiration.
 It accepts two electrons and a proton to produce NADH.
 The electrons obtained by the NAD+ molecule are carried later to the electron transport chain.
 Another co-enzyme used in some biological redox reaction is FAD which is converted to FADH2 when it accepts two electrons and two hydrogen atoms.

 Phases of Cellular Respiration

-The whole process of cellular respiration is divided into four phases namely: glycolysis, preparatory reaction, citric acid cycle and the electron transport chain.
+The whole process of cellular respiration is divided into four phases, namely: glycolysis, preparatory reaction, citric acid cycle and the electron transport chain.
 Glycolysis is the first phase of cellular respiration and occurs outside the mitochondria while the other phases occur inside the mitochondria.

 Glycolysis come from the Greek words glyco which means sugar and lysis which means splitting.
 In glycolysis, glucose, a six-carbon sugar, undergoes a series of chemical transformations.
 In the end, it gets converted into two molecules of pyruvate, a three-carbon organic molecule.
 Glycolysis is a ten-step reaction where a total of 4 ATP molecules are produced.
 However, to activate the glucose molecule, 2 ATP molecules are needed thereby giving a net production of 2 ATP molecules only after glycolysis.
-Aside from the ATP produced, during glycolysis, 2 NAD+ molecules are reduced to 2 molecules of NADH.
+Aside from the ATP produced during glycolysis, 2 NAD+ molecules are reduced to 2 molecules of NADH.

 The second phase is the preparatory reaction phase.
 This phase is so called because it prepares the substrate molecule that will enter the citric acid cycle.
 Here, each of the two pyruvate molecules is broken down from a 3-carbon molecule to a 2-carbon acetyl molecule.
 In the process, a carbon dioxide molecule is released.
 Each pyruvate molecule binds with co-enzyme A to produce acetyl CoA.
 Carbon dioxide is released, an NAD+ is again reduced to NADH.

 The third phase is the citric acid cycle also known as the Krebs Cycle.
-This involves matching the 2-carbon acetyl CoA to a 4-carbon molecule to produce the 6-carbon citrate molecule.
+This involves matching the 2-carbon acetyl CoA to a 4-carbon molecule to produce the 6-carbon molecule, citrate.
 The series of reaction involves four oxidation steps where three NAD+ and one FAD are used as the electron acceptor.
 Each of the acetyl groups from the acetyl CoA are oxidized to produce two CO2 molecules each.
 In the process, each acetyl CoA molecule produces one ATP molecule each giving the net ATP production of 2 per glucose molecule for this phase.

 The whole process of cellular respiration can produce a total of 36-38 ATP molecules per glucose molecule.
 For the glycolysis, 2 ATP molecules are produced plus two moles of NADH which when they enter the electron transport chain produces 4 or 6 ATP molecules.
 The preparatory stage produces 2 NADH molecules which enter the electron transport chain and produce a total of six more ATP molecules.
 The citric acid cycle produces 2 ATP molecules plus 6 NADH and 2 FADH2 molecules.
 When the NADH and FADH2 produced in the citric acid cycle enters the electron transport chain, 22 more ATP molecules are produced.